zero-functional/zero-functional/README.md

 The above `map` function also does not set a result - hence the result type is a collection result type, which can be determined automatically.

 While Zero-DSL is quite powerful, not all possibilities can be handled by it when implementing a function.
-For instance the `foreach` implementation is done completely manually and `reduce` and other functions use the macro `zf_inline_call` which provides Zero-DSL within a manual function implementation.
+For instance the `foreach` implementation is done completely manually and `reduce` and other functions use the macro `zf_inline_call` which provides Zero-DSL within a manual function implementation and also registers the function name.
 The signature for creating an inline function is as in the `inlineMap` example above - each function `foo` is implemented by its `inlineFoo*(ext: ExtNimNode)` counterpart.

 If the Zero-DSL should fail to create an own implementation of a function then `zf_inline_dbg` instead of `zf_inline` can be used to print the created function to the console, copy it - remember to add the `*` to the name - and adapt the code.